 Great to see Prime Minister @narendramodi again today in Delhi.
 Thank you for the warm welcome & productive talks on how Canada & India will collaborate more closely, creating more jobs and opportunities for people in both our countries. pic.twitter.com/HqmhMNk4W5— Justin Trudeau (@JustinTrudeau) February 23, 2018

-India plays a pivotal role in strengthening Canada's economy by contributing majorly in all the three important sectors – real estate, education and business.
+India plays a pivotal role in strengthening Canada's economy through major contributions in all the three important sectors – real estate, education and business.
 With the change in United States of America's foreign policy, Canada is seeing a very strong improvement in the above-mentioned sectors and is not stopping anytime soon.